eclipse-cyclonedds/cyclonedds/docs/dev/volatile_msg_secure.md

 Functions added:

 * writer_hbcontrol_p2p : This function creates a heartbeat destined for a specific reader.
 The volatile secure writer will use an submessage encoding which uses a distinct key for each reader.
 Therefor a reader specific heartbeat is needed.
-* nn_defrag_prune : When a volatile secure reader is deleted then the defragmentation administration could still contain messages destined for this reader.
+* ddsi_defrag_prune : When a volatile secure reader is deleted then the defragmentation administration could still contain messages destined for this reader.
 This function removes these messages from the defragmentation administration.
 * ddsi_volatile_secure_data_filter : The filter applied to the secure volatile messages which filters on the destination participant guid.
 * write_sample_p2p_wrlock_held : This function writes a message to a particular reader.